WORTHY ACTIONABLE LIST OF PROJECTS (The WALOP)

 You know you have an overflowing drawerfull.
 And you feel guilty throwing them away.
 An estimated 40 billion plastic utensils per year are disposed of in USA alone.

 Plastic cutlery can take up to 1,000 years to decompose naturally.
 However, over decades they break down into toxic microplastics that get into the environment.
-They are made of petroleum based BPA and when you put them into the dishwasher and reuse they break down release BPA (Bisphenol A) which is linked to issues such as infertility, diabetes, obesity, and high blood pressure.
+They are made of petroleum based BPA and when you put them into the dishwasher and reuse they break down releasing BPA (Bisphenol A) which is linked to issues such as infertility, diabetes, obesity, and high blood pressure.

 Be sure to check the box that says No Cutlery when ordering food for delivery to your home.

 Use reusable metal cutlery at home.
 You can buy new or 2nd hand, it can be reused and disinfected easily and forever.
-Carry your own set with napkin / bag in your pocket, purse, backpack, car… Offer sets as a gift… e.g.,
+Carry your own set with a napkin / bag in your pocket, purse, backpack, car… Offer sets as a gift… e.g.,

 https://sustainability.ucdavis.edu/zerowaste